NEW MIDDLETOWN, Ohio (WKBN) –

 The Tigers really decimated the Clippers just before halftime when Clippers quarterback Jakob Cross found his receiver Hunter Woodring across the middle of the field, but Woodring would lose the ball on the tackle with the Tigers Garrett Walker recovering at the Clippers 33 with 4:09 before halftime.
 From there the Tigers would use 6-plays to capitalize on a 4-yard run by Austin Tindell to give the Tigers a 21-0 lead at intermission.

 “The same thing happened in week one,” Spaite referenced a 21-14 loss to Akron Manchester.
 “It’s so hard to come back from that and you won’t do it against a good team.
 I’m not blaming these young men at all.
 Ultimately it’s my responsibility to make sure that crap doesn’t happen.”

 The Tigers would put the final nail in the Clippers coffin in the third quarter when Brungard would pick off a Jakob Cross pass at his own 25, and raced 75-yards for a touchdown return.
 That score gave the Tigers a commanding 28-0 lead with 4:31 remaining in the third quarter.

 The Tigers would add a late touchdown on a 6-yard run by Aaron Groner to reach the 35-0 final score.
 Groner’s run would come with just 3:11 remaining in the game.

 Columbiana will start EOAC league play next Friday when they host Southern Local.
 Springfield will travel to Lowellville in an MVAC season opener.

-Get updated scores, every Friday night on the WKBN scores page.
+Get updated scores, throughout the playoffs on the WKBN scores page.

 Looking for standings?
 Visit the WKBN high school football standings page.